Have You Been Injured on Someone Else’s Property?

 High Costs

 First, attorneys are also business owners just like anyone else.
 We have to keep our costs lower than our revenue to continue operations, so we must weigh the potential value of a case against the projected costs before we agree to take it on.
 To be blunt, premises liability cases tend to be expensive, and the payouts are not always enough to offset those costs.
-Given the fact that lawyers are not contractors, building and safety experts are almost always needed in order to prove the property owner was actually negligent–these experts have exceptional industry knowledge that is not cheap by any means.
+Given the fact that lawyers are not contractors, building and safety experts are almost always needed in order find evidence and prove the property owner was actually negligent–these experts have exceptional industry knowledge that is not cheap by any means.

 Property Owners’ Rights